containers/podman.io_old/_posts/2020-01-15-bioinformatics-with-rootless-podman.md

 Podman has developed very rapidly and is incredibly easy to use.
 You can use it in conjuction with quay.io or run it on a local machine.

-I should add that Afrian Reber has also created a podman article using openhpc, well worth a read.https://youtu.be/TtHSNsbU24E
+I should add that Adrian Reber has also created a podman article using openhpc, well worth a read.https://youtu.be/TtHSNsbU24E

 https://podman.io/blogs/2019/09/26/podman-in-hpc.html